Man arrested for connection to September Rosenwald shooting

 Kendrick Davis, 22, was arrested Dec.
 3 for the killing of 22-year-old Craig Thomas.

-Thomas was found lying next to his vehicle around 12:02 a.m. in a parking lot in the 1100 block of Rosenwald Road suffering with multiple gunshot wounds Sept.
+Thomas was found lying next to his vehicle around 12:02 a.m. in a parking lot in the 1100 block of Rosenwald Road suffering from multiple gunshot wounds Sept.
 26.

 Thomas died at the scene.